sikou33/sikou33.github.io/README.md

-# How to creat static websits with resume and host it on GitHub Pages
+# How to host a resume on GitHub Pages and creat Static Websites
 ---
+This readme shows how to create a static website and host it to GitHub pages by Jekyll

 ## Purpose:
 ---